EnvironmentAgency/data-returns-acceptance-tests/README.md

 ## Installation

-Assuming **Chimp** is installed you then need to just clone the project from GitHub
+Assuming **Chimp** is installed you'll first need to clone the project from GitHub

 ```bash
 git clone https://github.com/EnvironmentAgency/quke.git
 ```

+Next you'll need to create a `chimp.js` file in the root of the project folder.
+Use [example.chimp.js](example.chimp.js) for reference.

 ## Execution